bizz84/flutter_animations_gallery/README.md

 - [x] **Adaptive UI**: Drawer navigation on mobile portrait, split view on mobile landscape or bigger form factors
 - [x] **Global application state** with Riverpod (selected curve, theme, duration)

+> Note: I may expand this to include more examples in the future.
+Contributions and PRs are welcome.

 ## Want More?
 Get my Flutter Animations Masterclass

 This [full course](https://codewithandrea.com/courses/flutter-animations-masterclass/) will teach you how to build a habit tracking application with **completely custom UI and animations**.